Edjery/edmoshified/README.md

 Welcome to one of the projects from Mosh's training courses!

 ## Project Details
 This project is part of the Ultimate HTML & CSS course offered by Mosh Hamedani.
-You can find more information about the course here.
+You can find more information about the course in https://codewithmosh.com/.

 ## Description
 This project serves as a practical application of the concepts covered in the course.
 By completing this project, you'll gain hands-on experience and reinforce your understanding of HTML and CSS fundamentals.